joaopereiradsantos/joaopereiradsantos-website/content/home/experience.md

   description: |-
     _Physical Failure Analysis & Reliability Request Management Process Optimization Project:_
     <br />
-    * Applied DMAIC methodology (Define, Measure, Analyse, Improve, and Control) as a data-driven improvement cycle to clearly articulate the business problem, goal, potential resources, project scope, and high-level project timeline.
+    * Applied DMAIC methodology (Define, Measure, Analyze, Improve, and Control) as a data-driven improvement cycle to clearly articulate the business problem, goal, potential resources, project scope, and high-level project timeline.
 Aimed at improving the Request Scheduling Efficiency by over 48% in a year;
     * Implemented and Tracked KPIs with Python: Pandas, Statsmodels, Seaborn and Plotly;
     * Semi-Automated a Relative Job Prioritization System with Excel: Power Query and VBA;
     * Dashboard Prototype with Python: Dash and User Adoption with a Macro-Enabled Workbook.